kubeshop/botkube/examples/ingress-recommendations/README.md

   grep -qF -- "$LINE_TO_APPEND" "${HOSTS_FILE}" || (echo "$LINE_TO_APPEND" | sudo tee -a "${HOSTS_FILE}" > /dev/null)
   ```

-1. Navigate to https://example.botkube.local/ - you should see 404 error, but the connection should be secured.
+1. Navigate to https://example.botkube.local/ in your browser.
+You should see 404 error page, but the connection should be secured.

 ### Deploy BotKube